connectomicslab/connectomemapper3/paper/paper.md

   ecosystem.

-While CMP3 simplifies the creation of connectomes and makes it a straightforward process even for users not familiar with Nipype and Software container technology, it fulfils at the same time the needs of advanced users in charge of analyzing huge amount of data, offering them the possibility to tune and save all the parameters in configuration files and create a batch job to automatically process all data with the BIDS App.
+While CMP3 simplifies the creation of connectomes and makes it a straightforward process even for users not familiar with nipype and software container technology, it fulfils at the same time the needs of advanced users in charge of analyzing huge amount of data, offering them the possibility to tune and save all the parameters in configuration files and create a batch job to automatically process all data with the BIDS App.